2022-2023 Diversity Plan

 - Expand Diversity Student Retention Efforts: The Diversity Committee will obtain and present data on retention of students across the range of diversity.
 In addition, the Department will further develop strategies to promote inclusiveness inside and outside of classes and research laboratories, including educating faculty and staff about strategies to mentor and support students from diverse groups.

 - Professional Development and Outreach: We will use service and research efforts to generate outreach to our alumni and to the greater Williamsburg community.
-As brief examples of how this will be achieved, the department has recently started a falls prevention program at Williamsburg Landing Retirement Community, and continues to maintain and even strengthen our already close relationship with Olde Towne Medical Center.
+As brief examples of how this will be achieved, the department has recently started a falls prevention program at Williamsburg Landing Retirement Community, and a new collaboration on Health Equity was started with the Richmond/Henrico Health District of Virginia and the project recently received a grant from the Jeffress Memorial Grant.